 Typical wet AMD symptoms include:

 - Distorted, irregular lines

 - Size differences of objects viewed with each eye

 Early AMD diagnosis is crucial, according to our Winnipeg eye doctor.
 At an initial consultation, our Winnipeg optometrist conducts a thorough eye exam.
 A vision evaluation to detect AMD might include:

 After an AMD diagnosis, systematic monitoring is essential.
 Our optometrist in Winnipeg cites the importance of regular eye exams and helping patients learn steps to lower the risk that dry AMD will worsen.

 Recommended lifestyle adjustments include dietary changes, smoking cessation, more physical activity, and protection from ultraviolet light.
 Many wet AMD patients benefit from certain injections to treat excessive blood vessels or from laser treatments.
 Our eye care team can recommend low-vision aids such as handheld computers.

-For an evaluation from an eye doctor in Winnipeg, call us at Westwood Optical Family Eye Care today at 204-837-2020.
-Any Winnipeg eye doctor among our six will be happy to perform an eye exam and discuss your options after an AMD diagnosis.
+For an evaluation from an eye doctor in Winnipeg, call us at Westwood Optical Family Eye Care today at (204) 837-2020.
+Any of our four eye doctors among will be happy to perform an eye exam and discuss your options after an AMD diagnosis.
 We offer vision services to meet everyone’s needs.